MPIDR/rsocsim/README.md

 library("rsocsim")

 # create a new folder for all the files related to a simulation.
-# this will be in your home- or user-directory:
+# this will be inside a temporary directory by default:
 folder = rsocsim::create_simulation_folder()

 # create a new supervisory-file.